BentonEdmondson/the-scroll/README.md

 # libgourou-utils

 libgourou is a library created by Grégory Soutadé located [here](http://indefero.soutade.fr/p/libgourou/).
 It exposes utility binaries to utilize the library.
-Here I have packaged those up with the [Nix package manager](https://en.m.wikipedia.org/wiki/Nix_package_manager) with as few changes as possible.
-The original code was licensed under LGPLv3, and this code is licensed under LGPLv3.
+Here I have packaged the entire project up with the [Nix package manager](https://en.m.wikipedia.org/wiki/Nix_package_manager) with as few changes as possible.

+The library is licensed under LGPLv3 or later and the utilities are licensed under the 3-clause BSD license, so I will operate as if the entire project is under LGPLv3 because it is more restrictive than the 3-clause BSD license.
+The LGPLv3 requires that I disclose the dates and contents of all changes made to the original software.
+These can be found in the [commit history](https://github.com/BentonEdmondson/libgourou-utils/commits/main).

+I packaged the library for use in my CLI application called [Knock](https://github.com/BentonEdmondson/knock).

 The original README is below.

 ---